Code-Institute-Submissions/davidb3rgqvist-project2/README.md

 - **Security Measures:** Implement robust security measures to protect user data and prevent security vulnerabilities or breaches.

-Moving forward, these suggested steps aim to elevate the Free Gym Locator website by focusing on user-centric enhancements, feature expansion, accessibility, continuous testing, community engagement, and improved security.
+Moving forward, these suggested steps aim to elevate the WordStream website by focusing on user-centric enhancements, feature expansion, accessibility, continuous testing, community engagement, and improved security.

 ## Deployment